RedHatInsights/insights-java-client/README.md

 ## Environment variables and system properties

+For standard, in-process clients, a combination of environment vars & system properties are used to configure the client.
 The following environment variables are available to be overriden when using `EnvAndSysPropsInsightsConfiguration`.

 | Name                                                 | Default value                           | Description                                                          |